Skip to main content

 Implant Placement After Grafting

 After bone grafting, you wait for integration and healing.
-Once your dentist confirms that bone has adequately regenerated through imaging, an implant can be placed.
+Once imaging confirms that bone has adequately regenerated, your oral surgeon can place the implant.
 This is a separate procedure done after the graft has healed.

 After implant placement, another healing period occurs while bone integrates around the implant.
 This typically takes 3 to 6 months.
-Once osseointegration is complete, the implant is ready for restoration with a crown.
+Once osseointegration is complete, the implant is ready for restoration, and Dr. Bonin designs and seats the final crown at our Windsor office.

 Managing Pain and Discomfort